 - 1. Courses must be job related and individuals must request written approval in advance of taking the course(s) from the Superintendent or designee prior to enrollment.
 The approval for reimbursement shall be contingent upon the availability of funds. - 2.
 An official transcript or certification attesting to completion of such coursework must be filed with the Office of Human Resources along with evidence of tuition payment by the individual within 60 days after the completion of the coursework. - 3.
 Reimbursement will be made for actual tuition costs only not to exceed the UW-System (Milwaukee) cost per credit up to a maximum sum of 24 credits in the last five years.
 Employees earning an "A", "B" or "Pass" in any authorized course will be reimbursed at 100% of the documented cost.
 There will be no reimbursement for less than "B" level work.
-Employees who leave employment with the District for reasons other than retirement within one year of completion of the authorized course(s) shall be obligated to repay the District two-thirds of the tuition cost paid by the District within 30 days of resignation or termination; and employees who leave employment for reasons other than retirement for the tuition cost within 30 days of resignation or termination; and employees who leave employment for reasons other than retirement within two years shall repay one-third of the tuition cost within 30 days of resignation.
+Employees who leave employment with the District for reasons other than retirement within one year of completion of the authorized course(s) shall be obligated to repay the District two-thirds of the tuition cost paid by the District within 30 days of resignation or termination; and employees who leave employment for reasons other than retirement within two years shall repay one-third of the tuition cost within 30 days of resignation or termination.